-Creatine monohydrate is the #1 bestselling workout supplement of all time, but how does it work, how effective is it, really?
+Creatine monohydrate is the #1 bestselling workout supplement of all time, but how does it work and how effective is it, really?

 If there’s one supplement that has truly passed the test of time, it’s creatine monohydrate.